Jon-hattan/Engineering-Automations/README.md

 1. **Download the Automation Package**
    Download the latest `.nupkg` file from this link:
-   👉 [Jacobs.Engineering.Automations.1.0.6.nupkg](https://github.com/Jon-hattan/Engineering-Automations/releases/downloadPackage in the Correct Folder**
+ [Jacobs.Engineering.Automations.1.0.6.nupkg](https://github.com/Jon-hattan/Engineering-Automations/releases/downloadPackage in the Correct Folder
    Move the downloaded `.nupkg` file to the following directory:
      ```
      %ProgramData%\UiPath\Packages